NIMHD Research Diversity Supplement Application Guidelines

 Duration and Level of Support

 NIMHD will allow no more than 2 years of support.
 At the time of the application, the parent grant should have 2 years or more remaining.
 Supplements to two-year R03 and R21 grants are not a priority for NIMHD.

 Receipt, Administrative Review and Award Dates

-Applications may be submitted at any time.
-Applications will be administratively reviewed four times per year, with quarterly award cycles shown below.
+Applications may be submitted at any time throughout the year.
+Applications will be administratively reviewed three times per year (review/award cycles shown below).
 Investigators are encouraged to submit applications at least four months prior to the requested start date.
-To ensure next available review, applications should be submitted at least two months prior to the last calendar day of the review month.
-Applications received 30 or fewer days prior to the next review may be held until the subsequent review month.
-Applications received after June 30th will be processed and considered for funding in the first quarter of the following fiscal year that begins on October 1st.
+To ensure inclusion in the next available review cycle, applications should be submitted at least two months prior to the last calendar day of the desired review month.
+Applications received 30 or fewer days prior to the next review month may be deferred to the subsequent review month.
+Applications received after April 30th will be considered for funding in the following fiscal year that begins on October 1st.